F12-Syntex/TimeFlow/README.md

 # TimeFlow

-TimeFlow is a time-driven todo list application that helps you manage your tasks effectively by prioritizing them based on time constraints.
-With TimeFlow, you can organize your tasks, set deadlines, and visualize your schedule to make the most of your time.
+TimeFlow is a time-driven todo list application that helps you manage your tasks effectively by prioritising them based on time constraints.
+With TimeFlow, you can organise your tasks, set deadlines, and visualise your schedule to make the most of your time.

 ## Todo List
 - [ ] Set up project structure